nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Viewing note information

 **Format:** `view {index}`

-Views a list of note in the module or views all information for that specific note.
+Views a list of notes in the module or views all information for that specific note when in the note workspace.

-Two ways to use this command simply running view or view [index] View by itself will list all notes

 Example 1: `view`